julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/Instructions/Labs/LAB_01_ALM.md

     5. Search and Select **Generic** and click **Next**.

-    6. Paste the **Environment URL** you copied (the URL shuold begin with https://), provide your credentials, provide the **Connection Name** as **Dev Connection**, and click **Save**.
+    6. Paste the **Environment URL** you copied (the URL should begin with https://), provide your credentials, provide the **Connection Name** as **Dev Connection**, and click **Save**.

     7. Make sure that the connection is created and then close the **Service